what is joint custody

 Legal Custody:

 Having legal custody grants that parent the right and obligation to make decisions about the child’s life and upbringing.
-This includes daily life, but also medical care, education and schooling, and even things like religion.
+This includes daily life, medical care, education and schooling, and even religion.

 As with physical custody, the courts can award legal custody in either a sole or joint form.
-In the case of joint legal custody, both parents maintain some level of input when it comes to these big life decisions.
+In joint legal custody, both parents maintain some level of input on these big life decisions.

 Sole Custody: